Hate (comics): Cultural impact

-"It was fortuitous and embarrassing—I started doing Hate, and when the first issue of Hate came out, there was no such thing as the phrase slacker, generation X, grunge music.
+"It was fortuitous and embarrassing — I started doing Hate, and when the first issue of Hate came out, there was no such thing as the phrase slacker, Generation X, grunge music.
 Those words didn't exist, and then, a year later, everyone was talking about it in the mainstream media.
 They were all talking about it."

 In other media

 Hate has been optioned as a movie or TV series numerous times, and in development as an animated series at MTV, HBO and Fox at various times since 1995.
-A pilot for an animated Hate series was made in 1995, directed by Steve Loter.
-It was animated by Rough Draft.
+A four-minute pilot for an animated Hate series was made in 1995, co-written by Bagge and Steve Loter, directed by Loter, and featuring music by Mudhoney.
+It was animated by Rough Draft Studios.
 The pilot wasn’t a success, and not much is known about it.

 International versions

-A Spanish language edition of Hate, translated to Odio (which means Hatred) was published by Ediciones La Cúpula starting in 1995.